-In the countries covered by the delegation, established in 1992, the ICRC supports the authorities in implementing IHL, encourages armed and security forces to respect IHL, and visits detainees.
+In the countries covered by the delegation, established in 1992, the ICRC supports the authorities in implementing IHL, encourages armed/security forces to respect that law and visits detainees.
 It also works with and supports the development of the region's National Societies.
-In Côte d'Ivoire, the delegation focuses on responding to the protection and assistance needs of people affected by the lasting consequences of the crisis that began in 2002 and the election-related conflict in 2011.
+The delegation focuses on responding to the protection and assistance needs of people affected by the lasting consequences of the crisis in Côte d'Ivoire that began in 2002, as well as the election-related conflict of 2011, and by the consequences of armed conflict/other situations of violence in the greater region, including people who take refuge in the countries covered.